shogochiai/DB-Enhanced-TRM/README.md

 ## Acknowledgments

-This research was conducted using the LazyCore STPM (Semantic Test-to-Requirement Parity Matcher) production TRM model.
-We thank the LazyCore team for providing access to the model architecture and implementation details.
+The TRM model used in this research was developed as part of an internal software quality assurance project.
+We thank the development team for providing access to the trained model for research purposes.

 ## Contact